Eric Trump Sounded Desperate When He Called House Document Requests A ‘Joke,’ Democratic Congresswoman Says

 “And don’t you think conversations with Vladimir Putin are relevant?” the Illinois congresswoman continued.
 “You know, the president has talked to him privately, and we can’t even get the reports at all on what they’ve said.
 And, yes, the American people want to know that.”

-As explained by The Daily Beast, Eric Trump’s comments on Fox & Friends on Thursday referred to the letters the House Judiciary Committee sent this week to more than 80 agencies, organizations, and individuals closely connected to Donald Trump, including Eric and his older brother, Donald Trump Jr. The letters, which were signed by committee chairman and New York Rep. Jerrold Nadler, included requests for any documents or transcripts that detail some of the meetings the president previously had with Russian President Vladimir Putin.
+As explained by The Daily Beast, Eric Trump’s comments on Fox & Friends on Thursday referred to the letters the House Judiciary Committee sent this week to more than 80 agencies, organizations, and individuals closely connected to Donald Trump — including Eric and his older brother, Donald Trump Jr. The letters, which were signed by committee chairman and New York Rep. Jerrold Nadler, included requests for any documents or transcripts that detail some of the meetings the president previously had with Russian President Vladimir Putin.

 Eric Trump Says 57-Year-Old Michael Caputo is ‘Young Kid’ Who Can’t Afford Lawyers For Russia Probes https://t.co/nQ9DBLthAb pic.twitter.com/CvinEPLjb1